 - New York Society for Surgery of the Hand (NYSSH)

 - Surgery of the Hand, Certified by The American Board of Orthopaedic Surgery

-Photography, kayaking, running, basketball, cooking, reading, and travel.
+Dr. Parisi enjoys photography, kayaking, running, playing basketball, cooking, reading, and traveling.

 - Parisi, DM.
 The future of medicine — are you prepared.
 The American Journal of Orthopedics 2013;42(8):350-1.